microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 ----

 User could specify dump destination folder by setting the parameter **options**.
-If user leave the value **opts['enable-dump-snapshot']** empty, data would be dumped to current folder.
+If user leave the value of this paremeter empty, data would be dumped to the folder which start the command.

 The possible values of each parameter are listed below: